eliteabhi/Neural-Network-Practice/README.md

 # Neural-Network-Practice
-This is just soem practice with neral nets I am doing
+This is just some practice with neural nets I am doing